colshrapnel/phpdelusions.net/sql_injection.md

     AND (age = :age or :age is null)
     AND (sex = :sex or :sex is null)

 Written this way, we only have to bind our variables, either contains a value or a NULL, to these placeholders.
-For the NULL values the smart engine would just throw away their conditions, leaving only ones with values!
+For the NULL values, the smart engine would just throw away their conditions, leaving only ones with values!

-Either way, one have to bear in mind that resulting query should be always built from only two sources - either constant part or a placeholder.
+Either way, one has to bear in mind that the resulting query should be always built from only two sources - either constant part or a placeholder.
 <a name="10">&nbsp;</a>
 ###Conclusion.#conclusion

 In short, we can formulate two simple rules:

-Even dynamically created, an SQL query have to consist of 2 possible kinds of data only:
+Even dynamically created, an SQL query has to consist of 2 possible kinds of data only:

 - constant parts hardcoded in the script
-- placeholders for the every dynamical value
+- placeholders for every dynamical value

 When followed, these rules will guarantee 100% protection.
 <a name="app1">&nbsp;</a>
 ###Appendix 1.
 Vocabulary.#vocabulary

-Almost everyone, who have fancy to talk on the topic, uses wide range of words, hardly bothering to comprehend their meaning, or - worse of that - having their own idea on the meaning at all.
+Almost everyone, who have fancy to talk on the topic, uses the wide range of words, hardly bothering to comprehend their meaning, or - worse of that - having their own idea on the meaning at all.

 Surely, the most notorious term is "escaping".
 Everyone is taking it as "making data clean", "making data safe", "escaping dangerous characters".
 While all these terms are essentially vague and ambiguous.
-At the same time, in the mind of average PHP user, "escaping" is strongly connected to the old `mysql_real_escape_thing`, so they have all these matters intermixed, resulting the oldest and callousest of PHP superstitions - "`*_escape_string` prevents from injection attack" while we already learned it is far from it.
+At the same time, in the mind of average PHP user, "escaping" is strongly connected to the old `mysql_real_escape_thing`, so they have all these matters intermixed, resulting in the oldest and most callous of PHP superstitions - "`*_escape_string` prevents from injection attack" while we already learned it is far from it.

 Instead, the only proper term should be "formatting".
 While "escaping" should designate only particular part of string formatting.

 The same goes for every other word from the list of "sanitizing", "filtering", "prepared statements" and the like.
 Think of the meaning (or, rather, if it has any certain meaning at all) before using a word.

-Even "sql injection" term itself is extremely ambiguous.
+Even "SQL injection" term itself is extremely ambiguous.
 It seems most users take injection literally as adding a second query as shown in the Bobby Tables example.
 And thus trying to protect by means of forbidding multiple query execution (which would be useless rubbish, of course).
 Somewhat similar delusion is shared by another lot of people, whose belief is that only DML queries can be considered as injection prone (and thus they don't care for injections in SELECT queries at all).

 So, reading recommendations from various sources, always keep in mind that you have to understand the terminology and - more than that - understand what the author meant (and if there is *any* particular meaning at all).
 <a name="app2">&nbsp;</a>
 ###Appendix 2.
 How to protect from of injection of [xxx] type.#otherinjections

-You may be heard of different kinds of injections - "blind", "time-delay","second order" and thousands others.
-One have to understand that all these aren't different ways to *perform* an injection, but just different ways to *exploit* it.
+You may be heard of different kinds of injections - "blind", "time-delay","second order" and thousands of others.
+One has to understand that all these aren't different ways to *perform* an injection, but just different ways to *exploit* it.
 While there is only one way to perform an injection - to break query integrity.
 So, if you can keep query integrity, you'll be safe against all thousands of different "kinds" of injections all at once.
 And to keep the query integrity you have just to format query literals properly.
 <a name="app3">&nbsp;</a>
 ###Appendix 3.
 False measures and bad practices.#badpractices

 1. [**Escaping user Input.**](https://www.owasp.org/index.php/SQL_Injection_Prevention_Cheat_Sheet#Defense_Option_3:_Escaping_All_User_Supplied_Input) This is a King.
 A grave delusion, still shared by almost every PHP user (and even OWASP, as you can see).
 Consists of two parts: "escaping" and "user input":

  - escaping: as we noted above, it does only *part* of the job, for only *one* literal type.
 And when used alone or not in the proper place is a sure call for disaster.
  - user input: there should be no such words in the context of injection protection.
 Every variable is potentially dangerous - no matter of the source!
-Or, in other words - every variable have to be properly formatted to be put into query - no matter of the source again.
-It's destination that matters.
+Or, in other words - every variable have to be properly formatted to be put into query - no matter the source again.
+It's the destination that matters.
 The moment a developer starts to separate the sheep from the goats, he does his first step to disaster.
  - moreover, even the wording suggests bulk escaping at the entry point, resembling the very `magic quotes` feature - already despised, deprecated and removed.

 2. **magic quotes** - the very material incarnation of the above principle.
 Thank goodness, it's already removed from the language.
 I would not even add this item to the list if such a suggestion weren't posted as an answer to this very question recently.

 3. **data validation**.
 One have to understand, that input (in the meaning of user input) data validation has absolutely nothing to do with SQL.
 Really.
 No validation rule can help against SQL injection if a free-form text is allowed.
-Yet we have to format our SQL despite of any validation anyway - remember Sarah O'Hara who bears a name which is perfectly valid from the user input point of view.
-Also remember that **validation rules may change**.
+Yet we have to format our SQL despite any validation anyway - remember Sarah O'Hara who bears a name which is perfectly valid from the user input point of view.
+Also, remember that **validation rules may change**.

 4. **htmlspecialchars** (and also `filter_var()`, `strip_tags()` and the like).
 Folks.
-It's **HTML** encoding, if you didn't notice yet.
-It has absolutely nothing to do with **SQL.** It helps nothing in the matter, and should never be used in context of SQL injection protection.
+It's **HTML** encoding if you didn't notice yet.
+It has absolutely nothing to do with **SQL.** It helps nothing in the matter, and should never be used in the context of SQL injection protection.
 It's absolutely inapplicable for SQL, and cannot protect your query even if used as a string escaping function.
 Leave it for other parts of your application.
 Also, please understand, that SQL formatting should never ever touch the data.
-Then you put your jewelery in a safe, you want it back **intact**, not some parts amended or replaced "for your own safety!".
+Then you put your jewelry in a safe, you want it back **intact**, not some parts amended or replaced "for your own safety!".
 Same here.
 A database is intended to store your data, not to "protect" it.
 And it is essential to store the exact data you want back (means your silly `base64` attempt is wrong as well, by the way).

-5. **Universal** "clean'em all" **sanitization functon.**
+5. **Universal** "clean'em all" **sanitization function.**
-Such a function just should have never exists.
-Beside the fact that each context we are going to use our data in (SQL query, HTML code, JS code, JSON string, etc. etc. etc.) require different formatting, there are even distinct sub-types of data literals in all these mediums - each require it's own formatting too.
+Such a function just should have never existed.
+Besides the fact that each context we are going to use our data in (SQL query, HTML code, JS code, JSON string, etc. etc. etc.) requires different formatting, there are even distinct sub-types of data literals in all these mediums - each requires it's own formatting too.
 Which makes it's just impossible to create a single all-embracing function to format 'em all in once, without spoiling the source data yet leaving huge security holes at the same time.

 6. **Filtering out malicious characters and sentences.**
 This one is simple - it's absolutely imaginary measure.
-It fails reality check a big one.
+It fails the reality check a big one.
 Nobody ever used it on a more-or-less viable site.
 Just because it will spoil user experience.

 7. **Stored procedures.**
-NOT in web-development. this suggestion is from another realm, where one would have fancy of limiting database users to a set of stored procedures.
-It is more like general security measure, pointed against local users, rather than against an intruder.
-Anyway the approach is just inviable in the web-development.
+NOT in web-development. this suggestion is from another realm, where one would have a fancy of limiting database users to a set of stored procedures.
+It is more like a general security measure, pointed against local users, rather than against an intruder.
+Anyway, the approach is just inviable in the web development.
 It can add nothing to what prepared statements already offer, yet in a way inconvenient and toilsome way.

 8. **Separate DB accounts** for running SELECT and DML queries.
-Again not a protection measure, but a just a [worthless] attempt to soften the consequences of already preformed attack.
-Worthless because SELECT-based injection as a disaster alone.
+Again not a protection measure, but a just a [worthless] attempt to soften the consequences of the already performed attack.
+Worthless because of SELECT-based injection as a disaster alone.
 And of course useless because we are protected already by formatting our queries properly.
 <a name="app4">&nbsp;</a>
 ###Appendix 4.
 ORMs and Query Builders.#orms

 Although this article is on the raw SQL queries only, in the modern applications you may find not a trace of them.
 Because all SQL is hidden behind the scenes by an ORM or a Query Builder.
-If your application is of the such kind - you're lucky.
-However, it doesn't make this article less significant due to following reasons:
+If your application is of such kind - you're lucky.
+However, it doesn't make this article less significant due to the following reasons:

  - First of all, even ORMs and Query Builders have to be written by someone.
 And prepared statements will make such writing simpler and safer.
  - Speaking of ORM, as long as you can stick to its methods, you're all right.
 Unfortunately, in the real life you can't use it all the way - sometimes you have to run raw queries as well.
 So, always have a good library that supports type-hinted placeholders along with your ORM.